Skip to main content

 What is the proper way to value excluded current use land?

-Excluded land is to be valued as that portion’s fair market value.
+Excluded land is to be valued as that portion’s fair market value as a stand-alone parcel as defined in 32 V.S.A. § 3756(d).
 When determining that portion’s fair market value you will need to be familiar with accompanying maps and take into consideration factors such as grade, wet areas, access, zoning, etc. Contact your district advisor if you have any questions.

 What should we do if qualified housing owners do not file?